zalethon/EvoCell/README.md

         Change the colour Dead cells are tinted with.
 Default: black
     +   Dead Cell Opacity

         The lower the number, the darker the dead cells.
-Default: 110
+Default: 64
     +   Cell Size (Pixels)

         Each cell's size in pixels.
 The list is based on your display size, and it starts with the ninth option.
-        Note that very small Cell sizes might make the simulation run very slowly.
+        Note that very small Cell sizes might make the simulation run very slowly, or crash.
+I have a relatively powerful computer, and anything smaller than 12px at 1920x1080 bogs it down!
         Default: items[8]
 +   Simulation
     +   Target Color